angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 For instance, `afterRenderEffect()` is designed to handle tasks traditionally managed by `ngAfterViewInit` and `ngAfterViewChecked`.

 This approach has been in the pipeline for some time.
-In April 2023, Angular’s team outlined this trajectory in their [RFC #49682](https://github.com/angular/angular/discussions/49682).
+In April 2023, Angular's team outlined this trajectory in their [RFC #49682](https://github.com/angular/angular/discussions/49682).
-The document proposed the introduction of `afterRenderEffect()` as part of a roadmap to replace Angular’s current change detection, moving away from imperative lifecycle hooks to a cleaner, more reactive pattern.
+The document proposed the introduction of `afterRenderEffect()` as part of a roadmap to replace Angular's current change detection, moving away from imperative lifecycle hooks to a cleaner, more reactive pattern.

 Migrating from Angular lifecycle hooks to `effect()` and `afterRenderEffect()` is straightforward:
 - **ngOnInit / ngOnChanges** → `effect()`: Handles signal-based logic and other state.
 - **ngAfterViewInit / ngAfterViewChecked** → `afterRenderEffect()`: Manages DOM manipulations post-render.

-Or to put it another way, here’s a direct mapping:
+Or to put it another way, here's a direct mapping:

 | Lifecycle Hook        | Replacement            |
 |-----------------------|------------------------|